dgroomes/javascript-playground/README.md

 ## `npm-library-typescript-multi-workspace-rollup-api-extractor/`

 An example npm-based multi-workspace TypeScript library bundled with Rollup.
+It uses TypeScript project references.
 The types are also bundled with API Extractor into a standalone `index.d.ts`.

 See the README in [npm-library-typescript-multi-workspace-rollup-api-extractor/](npm-library-typescript-multi-workspace-rollup-api-extractor/).